Charlychee/Visual-Inertial-SLAM/README.md

 # Visual Inertial SLAM

+## Overview
+This project uses stereo camera observations to estimate where our agent is and where our observed landmarks are.
+This utilizes the Extended Kalman Filter (EKF) to estimate the 3D pose of our agent and the 3D position of our landmarks.

 ## Implementation
 This was implemented in Python using NumPy.
-The code has been redacted, if you wish you see it, you may contact me at charles.lychee@gmail.com
+The code has been redacted.
+If you wish to see it, you may contact me at charles.lychee@gmail.com

 ## Dead Reckoning
 This uses purely control inputs to estimate where our agent is.
 This is a naive approach that accumulates error in motion noise.